roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

+===

- ****** Melanie's Memoirs - A Married Slut 11 ****** byNonStopFunGuy© Terry took his turn above me, so aroused that he didn't need a lot of fucking to cum.
+Terry took his turn above me, so aroused that he didn't need a lot of fucking to cum.
 He pulled out, maybe five minutes later or less even, squirting his jism in streams onto my petite, perspiring body.
 Some of the cream splattered on my big tits; most of it pooled on my flat tummy, mixing with my beads of sweat there.
 "Yeah, baby, give it to me!"
 I screamed at him, watching him pump his shaft, covering my abdomen in semen.
 It was gooey, hot, so sexy, I got him to cum so hard.

  As soon as the older fuck released his load from me, the other men were clamoring to replace him -- and encouraging me to keep going.
 "Here's the next one for you, bitch," said someone; another said, "Play two, baby, play two."
 I felt Terry withdraw his steely-hard penis from my gooey vagina, and he crawled off of me.
 Immediately Gouch, the thick, powerful stud was on top of me, touching his penis to my married cunt.
 Gouch's buddy Johnny was on his knees next to me at my side, pulling my knees back to help me expose myself to Gouch's cock.
 I yelped as Gouch's thick erection dipped into my sloppy-wet pussy, and with a loud shove he smashed his body forward and squeezed over half of his dick inside my twat.
 Almost at the same time, Johnny leaned down, putting his cockhead against my face, and I turned to look at it.
 I was now swallowing that prick, feeling Johnny poking his cockhead against the back of my tongue, while his friend Gouch was fucking me between my thighs.